Documentation for QWSearch

 def virtual_edges(self):

 """ Returns a dictionnary that associates its virtual edge to each node.
-This dictionnary is empty when the object has been built with `search_nodes==False` since there are no virtual edges in that case.

 Returns: